 Radiotherapy can be administered in a number of ways.
-Treatment recommended for you will depend on your individual circumstances.
+The treatment recommended for you will depend on your individual circumstances.

-If radiotherapy is recommended, you will be referred to a specialist radiotherapy department for treatment.
+If radiotherapy is recommended, you'll be referred to a specialist radiotherapy department for treatment.

-Your treatment team will discuss the possible side effects of radiotherapy with you and you will be asked to sign a consent form to confirm that you agree to the treatment and understand any risks involved.
+Your treatment team will discuss possible side effects of radiotherapy with you and you 'll be asked to sign a consent form to confirm you agree to the treatment and understand any risks involved.

 Planning your treatment

-Your treatment will be carefully planned to ensure that the highest possible dose is delivered to the tumour (to maximise the effectiveness of the treatment) whilst minimising the dose to the surrounding healthy tissues.
+Your treatment will be carefully planned to ensure the highest possible dose is delivered to the tumour (to maximise the effectiveness of the treatment) while minimising the dose to surrounding healthy tissues.